 - Walter Warren Claiborne ("Buster") was born on 8 January 1913.
 He married Pauline Gage and lived on his father's farm, two miles from McRae.
 Walter died on 4 December 1974.
 He and Pauline had two children:

-- Mary Lynn Claiborne was born on 9 March 1937 and worked as a secretary.
-At one time her address was 1612 Booker Street, Little Rock, Arkansas.
+- Mary Lynn Claiborne was born on 9 March 1937 and worked for a time as the Recorder/Treasurer for city of McRae, Arkansas.

 - Harry Eugene Claiborne (2 July 1917 - 19 January 2004): Click name for separate biographical sketch.

 - Dell Claiborne (called "Idell") was born on 28 February 1887 and married Benjamin Holland Jenkins on 28 July 1907.
 Benjamin had been born on 26 November 1885.
-Both were born in White County, Arkansas and lived their entire lives there.
+Both were born in White County, Arkansas, and lived most of their lives there.
 Benjamin died on 14 December 1947 and Dell died years later on 24 March 1961.
-The couple had at least four children :

-- Lavern Jenkins was born in about 1910.
+- Caroline Ann Jenkins was born in 1945 in Harris County, Texas.

-- Clarence Jenkins was born in about 1915.
+- Jimmie Francis Jenkins was born in 1949 in Harris County, Texas.

-Sarah Kathrine Claiborne Gammill (b.
-15 February 1890): Click name for separate biographical sketch.
+Sarah Kathrine Claiborne Gammill was born on 15 February 1890 and died on 26 September 1975 (click name for separate biographical sketch).

 |Gertrude ("Trudy") Claiborne|

 - Kineth C. Claiborne was born on 14 November 1892 and died on 16 November 1892.
-Kineth is buried in Lebanon Cemetery.
+Kineth is buried in Lebanon Cemetery in White County, Arkansas.